-Getting chickenpox vaccine is much safer than getting the disease.
+Getting the chickenpox vaccine is much safer than getting the disease.
 Most people who get the vaccine do not have any problems with it.
-But, as with any vaccine, there is a very small chance of having a side effect.
+But as with any vaccine, there is a very small chance of having a side effect.
 Serious side effects to the chickenpox vaccine are very rare.
 They are usually more likely to occur after the first dose than after the second one.

 Possible reactions include: